DOI-USGS/planetary-ard/content/tutorials/qgis_3d.md

 The VRT that was created in the ROI contains 83 DTMs, but only a single layer is added to QGIS.
 Why is this?
 The VRT is a virtual mosaic of all of the DTMs and is effectively combined into a single raster layer.
 Therefore, it is important to note that this product does contain less data than one would have if they loaded in 83 individual DTMs.
 This produce also inevitably has small discontinuities in the $z$ dimension due to misalignments to MOLA[^1].

 ### 3b.
 Load the MOLA Shaded Relief (Optional)
 By adding the VRT first, the project SRS is set properly.
-If you have worked through our QGIS WMS tutorial, add the MOLA shaded relief product.
+If you have worked through our [QGIS WMS tutorial]({{< ref "qgis_add_wms" >}}), add the MOLA shaded relief product.
 If you haven't, skip this step.

+{{< hint type=warning title="Data Load Order Matters" >}}
+As indicated above, the order that data are loaded can matter.
+If the VRT is loaded first, the project's spatial reference system will be `IAU:2015_49910` which is equirectangular Mars with a spherical body, ocentric latitude and a central longitude of 0.
+If the WMS layer is added first, the project's CRS will remain `EPSG:4326` which is an Earth based system.
+If the MOLA shaded relief is added first, make sure to [change the CRS](https://docs.qgis.org/3.28/en/docs/user_manual/working_with_projections/working_with_projections.html#id8) to `IAU:2015_49910`.
+{{< /hint >}}

 ### 3c.
 Create a Hillshade of the DTM
 To create the hillshade:
 1. Right click on the DTM in the Table of Contents (ToC) and select *Properties*.